kortschak/ccgo/v2/ccgo/README.md

     -D<macro>[=<val>]           Define a <macro> with <val> as its value.
-If just <macro> is given, <val> is taken to be 1 -E                          Preprocess only; do not compile, assemble or link -fPIC                       Generate position-independent code if possible
+If just <macro> is given, <val> is taken to be 1 -E                          Preprocess only; do not compile, assemble or link -ffreestanding              Do not assume that standard C libraries and "main" exist
+    -fPIC                       Generate position-independent code if possible
     --help                      Display this information
     -g --gen-debug              generate debugging information (ignored)